TheAssembler1/vol-mongo/README.md

 ## Confuration

-Replace the following `file | [line_number, ...]` with your installation of HDF5
+I recommend building whatever HDF5 version you want to use from source Replace the following `file | [line_number, ...]` with your installation of HDF5

 - `.cland | 1, 5, 7`
 - `CMakeLists.txt | 11`
 - `c_cpp_properties.json | 9`

+For libsson and mongo db installation is as simple as

+`apt install libbson-dev`
+`apt install libmongoc-dev`
+`apt install libicu-dev`

+To run mongodb locally [installation](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-debian/)

 ## Getting started